-MR. KASSOUF: Yes, sir, I do believe that the government has shown a pattern of excessive Force when it comes to matters of this sort against our community.
+MR. KASSOUF: Yes, sir, I do believe that the government has shown a pattern of excessive force when it comes to matters of this sort against our community.
 I also know that since 1991, well over

 200 Arab Americans have been interrogated by the FBI as to connections with terrorist organizations, only for one reason, because of their ethnicity.
-But, I can tell you that I believe in my government, and I believe that I can tell you that I believe that even the majority of loyal ADL supporters are not looking for harm for my community and probably don't even know the extent of activities that go on.
+But, I can tell you that I believe in my government, and I bélieve that I can tell you that I believe that even the majority of Ioyal ADL supporters are not looking for harm for my community and probably don't even know the extent of activities that go on.

 MR. WILSON: Just one more question.
 May I?
-CHAIRMAN BATTLE: Sure.
+CHAIRNAN BATTLE: Sure.

-your views of the at least certain aspects of the ADL and their connections around the country and internationally, you've made some rather serious.
-I think, allegations, and we're certainly not equipped to pass in judgment on that.
-But, I would like to ask you this, however, are there not Arab American organizations that monitor the activities of political groups that oppose your interests, as you understand them, is that, I know you appreciate these things?
+MR. WILSON: Thank you.
+With respect to your views of the, at least certain aspects of the ADL and their connections around the country and internationally, you've made some rather serious, I think, allegations, and we're certainly not equipped to pass in judgment on that.
+But, I would like to ask you this, however, are there not Arab American organizations that monitor the activities of political groups that oppose your interests, as you understand them; is that, I know you appreciate these things?